You need to do whatever you can to set yourself apart from the competition.

 For your body copy, pick something simple and readable, usually a serif or sans-serif font.
 For headlines, it’s ok to choose something a little more elaborate.

 On your site, you have a lot of important you want to share.
 You want to educate people about your products, share your story, and provide details about your business.

 If you sell physical products, you’ll want to feature lots of high-quality images of these as well.

 With so much information to include, it’s tempting to overload your webpages.
-And if you do this without a balanced layout, your webpages are going to feel incredibly cluttered.
+According to top digital marketing companies, if you do this without a balanced layout, your webpages are going to feel incredibly cluttered.

 To overcome this, embrace white space.
 You don’t need to pack every inch full of information.
 Instead, give people’s eyes a break with some white space.

 It will actually make your content easier to digest, resulting in a better user experience.

 Have you ever gone to a website and gotten lost inside of it?
 You click through to a certain webpage, and once you’re done you want to click through to somewhere else.
 But there’s no navigation bar.